Gout is a type of arthritis. It occurs when uric acid builds up in blood and causes inflammation in the joints.

-A uric acid level in the blood over 7 mg/dL is high.
+A uric acid level in the blood over 7 mg/dL (milligrams per deciliter) is high.
 But, not everyone with a high uric acid level has gout.

-Take medicines for gout as soon as you can if you have a sudden attack.
+Take medicines for gout as soon as you can if you have a new attack.

 - A prescription medicine called colchicine helps reduce pain, swelling, and inflammation.